 For institutional renewals, the President, HACU Contact and Administrative Assistant receive this notification.
 Institutions can renew their membership here.
 Only the President’s, HACU Contact’s and Administrative Assistant user names and passwords are authorized to renew their institution’s membership.
 Existing member contacts data will populate the institutional renewal application and can be updated as necessary.
 However, enrollment statistics will be blank and must be updated for the renewal to be processed.

-Faculty and Staff Caucus members can renew their membership using the Caucus Renewal Application.
-Caucus members’ user names and passwords authorize them to renew their membership.
+Faculty and Staff Affiliates can renew their membership using the Faculty and Staff Affiliate Renewal Application.
+Affiliates’ user names and passwords authorize them to renew their membership.
 Existing member contact data will populate their renewal application and can be updated as necessary.

 11. How do I retrieve my password if I’ve lost it?